Edge AI & Software

 ./validate <specification-path>

-To validate an existing specification and dataflow, run the following in the root directory:
+To validate an existing specification and one or more dataflows, run the following in the root directory:

 Replace both specification-path and dataflow-path with the actual paths to the JSON configuration file you want to validate.
 When running the validation tool for the first time, make sure to include the --instal-dependencies flag.